ivadomed/ivadomed/docs/source/configuration_file.rst

 keep\_largest
 ^^^^^^^^^^^^^
 Dict.
-Keeps only the largest object in prediction.
+Keeps only the largest connected object in prediction.
 Only nearest neighbors are connected to the center, diagonally-connected elements are not considered neighbors.
-No parameters required (e.i, {})
+No parameters required (i.e., {})

 remove\_noise
 ^^^^^^^^^^^^^